ibm-ecosystem-engineering/Watson-NLP/Entities-Keywords-Extraction/Entities-extraction-tutorial.md

 * A [Python notebook](https://github.com/ibm-build-labs/Watson-NLP/blob/main/Emotion-Classification/Emotion%20Classification%20-%20Pre-Trained%20Models.ipynb)
 * **What are the helper libraries that you need to import?**

-Before working through the tutorial, you should have an understanding of IBM Watson Studio and Jupyter Notebooks.

 ## Estimated time

 It should take you approximately 1 hour to complete this tutorial.